HerveAbdi/PTCA4CATA/README.md

 An  `R`-package.
 Implements Partial Triadic Correspondence Analysis (PTCA) for the analysis of data coming from "Check All That Apply" (CATA) and related designs.
-So the developped acronym means:
+Soc the developed acronym `PTCA4CATA` means:

 *Partial Triadic Correspondence Analysis for Check All That Apply*